mbooth101/ecf-tycho-extras/README.md

-# ECF Tycho Extras
+# Extra Tycho Extras

-This repository contains additional tools for Tycho used by ECF.
+Additional *additional* tools for Tycho.

+This repository contains miscellaneous or experimental Tycho extensions that may or may not be eventually contributed to one of the upstream Tycho projects.